Gratiano

 What is the "gentle/Gentile" pun and how does it work?

-The pun is one of the play's most carefully constructed pieces of religious-political wordplay, and it operates at the level of pronunciation as well as meaning.
-In early modern English, "gentle" and "Gentile" were essentially homophones — both pronounced approximately "jen-til" — and the distinction between them was visible in writing but not in spoken delivery.
-The semantic overlap was also substantial.
-"Gentle" carried the meanings of well-born (the source of the modern "gentleman"), mild-mannered, and morally fair.
-"Gentile" was a religious-ethnic term — non-Jewish, Christian — drawn from the biblical Latin gentilis.
-The pun exploits the fact that, in Christian theology of the period, "gentle" qualities (mildness, fairness, mercy) were positioned as Christian rather than Jewish virtues, and the pun allowed speakers to convert religious-ethnic identity into moral character with a single word.
-Gratiano's "a gentle and no Jew" deploys the pun at its most efficient.
-The surface reading — Jessica is gentle and therefore not a stereotypical Jew — is one piece of the line; the deeper reading — Jessica is a Gentile, has converted by her action, no longer needs the religion she was raised in — is the other.
+The pun works at the level of sound as well as meaning.
+In early modern English "gentle" and "Gentile" were near-homophones – both roughly "jen-til" – so the difference was visible on the page but not in the mouth.
+The meanings overlapped too.
+"Gentle" meant well-born (the root of the modern "gentleman"), mild-mannered, and morally fair; "Gentile" was a religious-ethnic term, non-Jewish or Christian, from the biblical Latin gentilis.
+The pun trades on the period's habit of treating "gentle" qualities – mildness, fairness, mercy – as Christian rather than Jewish ones, so a single word could convert ethnic identity into moral character.
+Gratiano's "a gentle and no Jew" uses it at its most efficient: on the surface Jessica is gentle and so not a stereotypical Jew; underneath she is a Gentile, converted by her own action, no longer needing the religion she was raised in.
 The line does both at once.
-The same pun appears elsewhere in the play.
-Lorenzo calls Jessica "gentle Jessica"; Shylock, in the courtroom, deploys it ironically ("What judgment shall I dread, doing no wrong?").
-The pun is therefore one of the play's structural devices — a piece of wordplay that allows the religious-ethnic boundary to be both maintained (Jews are not Gentiles) and dissolved (Jews can be "gentle" if they behave well, by which point they have become "Gentile" in the sense the play cares about).
+The pun recurs across the play – Lorenzo calls her "gentle Jessica" – and it is one of the play's structural devices: a piece of wordplay that lets the religious boundary be both held (Jews are not Gentiles) and dissolved (Jews can be "gentle," at which point they have become "Gentile" in the sense the play cares about).

 Is Gratiano's courtroom aggression justified?

-The play does not, finally, justify it.
-Hazlitt's chapter on the play is direct: Shylock is treated "hardly... by his judges," and the Christian aggression in the courtroom — of which Gratiano is the most exposed voice — operates "on principles" the Christians themselves would not accept in another context.
-Gratiano's "second Daniel" lines and "infidel on the hip" outburst convert what is structurally Portia's legal-technical victory into a piece of religious humiliation, and the conversion is not necessary for the legal outcome — Shylock has been defeated by Portia's pound-of-flesh / no-drop-of-blood ruling regardless of Gratiano's celebration.
+The play does not finally justify it.
+William Hazlitt's 1817 chapter is blunt: Shylock is treated harshly by his judges, and the Christian aggression in court – of which Gratiano is the loudest voice – rests on principles the Christians would not accept if turned on themselves.
+The "second Daniel" lines and the "infidel on the hip" outburst convert what is, structurally, Portia's legal-technical win into a piece of religious humiliation, and the abuse is not necessary for the outcome: Shylock has already been defeated by the pound-of-flesh, no-drop-of-blood ruling.
 The aggression is therefore additional.
 It does not produce the victory; it characterises the victors.
-The structural choice is one of Shakespeare's most pointed.
-The play could have given Gratiano a quieter celebration — a single line of relief, a piece of friendship to Antonio — and instead chose to give him the loudest, most religiously-aggressive language available.
-The choice exposes the Christian victory rather than smoothing it.
-Modern criticism has, since the late nineteenth century, increasingly read the courtroom scene as one of the most morally uncomfortable in Shakespeare's mature work, and Gratiano's role within it is the most exposed evidence.
-Some productions choose to play him as a young hothead whose aggression is uncharacteristic of the larger Christian circle; others play him as the explicit voice of what the more careful characters also feel.
-The play's text supports the second reading more clearly.
-Antonio has, by his own admission in 1.3, spit on Shylock and called him a dog; the difference between him and Gratiano is principally one of vocal register, not of underlying position.
+The choice is pointed.
+The play could have given Gratiano a quiet line of relief or a word of friendship to Antonio, and instead handed him the loudest, most religiously aggressive language available – which exposes the Christian triumph rather than smoothing it.
+Productions vary: some play him as a young hothead whose aggression is uncharacteristic of the wider circle, others as the open voice of what the more careful characters also feel.
+The text supports the second reading more clearly.
+Antonio, by his own admission in A1S3, has spat on Shylock and called him a dog; the difference between the two men is mostly one of volume, not of underlying position.

 How does Gratiano compare to other Shakespearean comic friends?

-The Shakespearean "comic friend" — the figure who accompanies the principal romantic lead and provides comic counterpoint to his more serious register — is a recognisable type.
-Mercutio in Romeo and Juliet, Berowne in Love's Labour's Lost, Benedick in Much Ado About Nothing, and Benvolio in Romeo and Juliet all operate within the tradition.
-What distinguishes Gratiano is the verbal coarseness of his register.
-Mercutio is verbally pyrotechnic but his pyrotechnics serve a different register — his "Queen Mab" speech is one of the most beautiful pieces of pure poetry in any of Shakespeare's plays, and his aggression toward Tybalt is the aggression of personal honour rather than religious-political contempt.
-Benedick's wit operates within the marriage-comedy of Much Ado and is principally directed at Beatrice; Berowne's is principally directed at himself.
-Gratiano's coarseness is structurally specific.
-He is the figure to whom Shakespeare gives the religious-political register the play's other Christians do not voice as directly, and he is the figure whose closing couplet refuses the lyric resolution that Lorenzo has established.
-The closest comparison is probably Petruchio in The Taming of the Shrew, who shares Gratiano's verbal volume and his comic-aggressive register, but Petruchio operates within a different play's economy.
-Gratiano is, in this reading, the figure Shakespeare uses to mark the comedy's lower register — the reminder that the play's pastoral resolution is held together by figures whose actual register is much rougher than the resolution would suggest.
-The "very admirable subordinate character" Hazlitt names is therefore admirable in a specific way: he is the play's honest voice about itself, and his honesty is part of what gives the play its structural complexity.
+The Shakespearean comic friend – the companion to the romantic lead who supplies a lighter counterpoint – is a recognisable type: Mercutio and Benvolio in Romeo and Juliet, Berowne in Love's Labour's Lost, Benedick in Much Ado About Nothing.
+What sets Gratiano apart is the coarseness of his register.
+Mercutio is verbally dazzling, but his fireworks serve a different end – the "Queen Mab" speech is some of the purest poetry in Shakespeare, and his aggression toward Tybalt is about personal honour, not religious contempt.
+Benedick's wit plays out in the marriage-comedy of Much Ado and is aimed mostly at Beatrice; Berowne's is aimed mostly at himself.
+Gratiano's coarseness is specific to his function.
+He is the figure handed the religious-political register the other Christians will not voice directly, and the figure whose closing couplet refuses the lyric ending Lorenzo has set up.
+The nearest match is probably Petruchio in The Taming of the Shrew, who shares the verbal volume and the comic-aggressive edge, though he belongs to a different play's world.
+Gratiano is the figure Shakespeare uses to mark the comedy's lower register – the reminder that the pastoral resolution is held together by people whose actual manner is much rougher than the resolution suggests.
+He is admirable in a particular way: not as a moral model, but as the play's honest voice about itself.

 Why does Shakespeare give Gratiano the play's final lines?